Zelenogorsk, Saint Petersburg: The Soviet Union and the Russian Federation 1944-

-Contemporary times
+Terijoki fell into decay and ruin during the Soviet era.
+The Orthodox church stood empty, which allowed it to deteriorate into ruins.
+The highest tower of the church had broken off.

+Many villas were left to deteriorate and eventually rotted where they stood.

+Soviet summer visitors came to Terijoki.
+The town never again reached the level it had enjoyed during the time of the Grand Duchy of Finland and the Republic of Finland.

 As of the beginning of the 21st century, Zelenogorsk is actively developing in many directions.
 Various actions to improve the quality of life in Zelenogorsk and modernize the region have been undertaken.

+Around the start of the 21st century, the town's population was estimated to have been a few thousand, rising to above 50,000 in summer.

 July 25 is the date of the annually celebrated City Day.
 On this day in 2009, a fountain was opened in the central square of the city park, and a sculpture named "Boots of the Traveller" was solemnly unveiled along the central avenue.

 At the Dachshund monument, parades of dachshunds have been held, and the museum of vintage vehicles has gained additional new exhibits.